SAHS2

 NEW

 Summary: SAHS proteins were discovered through heat-soluble proteomics specifically aimed at identifying desiccation tolerance factors in tardigrades (PMID:22937162).
-SAHS2 changes conformation from beta-structure to alpha-helical structure under water-deficient conditions, similar to LEA proteins, suggesting a direct protective role during desiccation.
-The protein is constitutively and abundantly expressed, consistent with the fact that R. varieornatus tolerates rapid desiccation without significant transcriptional regulation (PMID:27649274).
-UniProt annotates SAHS2 as acting as a molecular shield in water-deficient conditions.
+SAHS-family proteins change conformation from beta-structure to alpha-helical structure under water-deficient conditions, similar to LEA proteins, suggesting a protective role during desiccation.
+SAHS2 is constitutively and abundantly expressed, consistent with the fact that R. varieornatus tolerates rapid desiccation without significant transcriptional regulation (PMID:27649274).
+Functional assays on recombinant SAHS paralogs support a family-level role in extracellular protection during desiccation (PMID:38796644).

 Supporting Evidence: